Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

 the Ubuntu command line.
 No warnings or weak warnings exist in the current version of the code.

 ###Details
-The UI has been designed as an organziational, time saving, and data analysis tool for performing molecular simulations with Towhee on both personal computers, and clusters.
+The UI has been designed as an organizational, time saving, and data analysis tool for performing molecular simulations with Towhee on both personal computers, and clusters.
 The UI is composed of two scripts - towhee_initialize.py and towhee_collect.py - and has the following optional features:

 1) towhee_initialize.py